camelopard187/doghouse-service/README.md

 # 🐶 Doghouse Service

-The Doghouse service is a user-friendly REST API that enables users to create and view doghouses effortlessly.
-Users can create a new doghouse by providing basic information like size and color, and the service allows users to view all existing doghouses on a list.
-The service is straightforward to use and provides a convenient way to manage and view doghouses
+The Doghouse service is a user-friendly REST API that enables users to create and view dogs effortlessly.
+Users can create a new dog by providing basic information like weight and color, and the service allows users to view all existing dogs on a list.
+The service is straightforward to use and provides a convenient way to manage and view dogs

 ## 🐕‍🦺 Getting Started